datascientistlyg/datascientistlyg.github.io/index.md

-## What Will Affect Your Housing Price
+## What Factors Will Affect Your Housing Price

 I am really interested in real estate market and always interested what causing the housing price.

 I did analysis using the dataset(AmesHouring.csv) I found from Kaggle.
 And I found the answers to the following questions:

 1. What are the factors which affects the housing price mostly?
-2. Is the result intuitively accurate?
+2. Is the result be intuitively verified?

 ### What are the factors between each factors?